 Finally, the design is ready, but that’s just a starting point.

 Once we’ve released the flow, it’s time to begin monitoring it.
-Onboarding metrics like flow completion, drop-off, and user activation rates can reveal areas for improvement.
+Onboarding metrics like flow completion, drop-off, and user activation rates can reveal areas for improvement and help identify friction points.

 userpilot flow analytics